Restore Your Core®

 Got Questions ?

-If you have pelvic organ prolapse, it's important to take care of your condition by avoiding strenuous activity and staying off your feet for long periods.
-That means if possible, try not taking on heavy work or standing too much as the increased pressure can make things worse.
+If you have pelvic organ prolapse (such as a prolapsed uterus or prolapsed bladder), it's important to take care of yourself by avoiding strenuous activity and staying off your feet for long periods.
+That means if possible, try to not take on heavy work or stand too much as the increased pressure can make your prolapse symptoms worse.

-Pelvic floor exercises can help to ease the pain and discomfort of prolapse by strengthening muscles that provide more support for pelvic organs.
-For rectal prolapse, your specialist may recommend bowel movement retraining which helps prevent strain by using relaxation exercises.
+Whole body exercises that target the core and prolapsed pelvic floor can help to ease the pain and discomfort of prolapse by strengthening muscles that provide more support for pelvic organs.
+For rectal prolapse (rectum prolapse), your specialist may recommend bowel movement retraining which helps prevent strain by using relaxation exercises.
 They may also teach you how to identify, tighten, and release your pelvic floor muscles.

-Your treatment will depend on the severity of your symptoms.
-If you're not bothered by pelvic organ prolapse, then it might be treated without surgery (i.e. exercise, diet, monitoring, etc).
-However if symptoms get worse and significantly affect quality of life, there are more extensive non-surgical and surgical treatments available for this condition as well.
+Your treatment will depend on how severe your pelvic organ prolapse symptoms are.
+If your pelvic organ prolapse isn’t causing you constant distress, then you can often treat it without surgery (i.e. a rehab program like RYC®, diet, monitoring, etc).
+However if symptoms get worse and significantly affect your quality of life, there are more extensive non-surgical and surgical treatments available for this condition as well.

 A woman's prolapse symptoms can change in severity depending on what time of day it is.
 Some women notice that their pressure increases after they walk for a long period of time, and other times they feel better when sitting down or lying down.

-Although alternative exercise may relieve some symptoms of Cystocele, many people may need surgery.
-Your recovery time will be dependent upon the length, type, and invasiveness of your procedure.
+Although alternative exercise may relieve some bladder prolapse symptoms (cystocele), many people may need surgery.
+Your recovery time will depend on the length, type, and invasiveness of your procedure.
 In some cases, recovery times may only take up to a week or two and in others it may be over a month.
 When talking with your doctor, be sure to discuss recovery time and what is expected during your recovery.

-If your prolapse causes few or no symptoms, simple self-care measures may provide relief or help prevent worsening prolapse.
-Self-care measures include performing exercises to strengthen your pelvic muscles, losing weight and treating constipation.
+If your vaginal prolapse symptoms or uterine prolapse signs are mild, simple self-care measures may provide relief or help prevent worsening prolapse.
+Self-care measures include doing exercises that not only strengthen your pelvic muscles, but also ensure they are responsive and not too rigid.
+The RYC ® program is specifically designed with exercises that do exactly this.